 The Regional District of Central Okanagan Sewer Systems Bylaws No. 1315 and 1316 prohibit the disposal of any sludge, deposit, or material contained in, or originating from, any septic tanks, portable holding tanks, or recreational vehicles into the regional sewer system.

 Waste from your septic tank is to be hauled away to the Septic Receiving facility located off Beaver Lake Road in Lake Country.

-The biosolids is composted with wood wastes and used to create Ogogrow.
+The biosolids generated by the treatment process are composted with wood wastes and used to create Ogogrow.
 For more information on the production of Ogogrow or on where to purchase it, click here.